Japan's Yoshihide Suga leads race to succeed PM Shinzo Abe | DW | 01.09.2020

 Loyal to outgoing leader Abe, Chief Cabinet Secretary Suga is seen as the candidate who will continue many of Abe's domestic and foreign policies, although many fear he lacks charisma.
 Julian Ryall reports from Tokyo.

-Jockeying for the post of Japan's next prime minister is well under way ahead of a vote of members of the ruling Liberal Democratic Party on September 13, although Chief Cabinet Secretary Yoshihide Suga has emerged as the early favorite to take over from Shinzo Abe.
+Jockeying for the post of Japan's next prime minister is well underway ahead of a vote by members of the ruling Liberal Democratic Party on September 13, although Chief Cabinet Secretary Yoshihide Suga has emerged as the early favorite to take over from Shinzo Abe.

-Abe announced on Friday that he would be resigning due to a worsening medical complaint, with speculation commencing immediately over who would step into the political shoes of a man who has led the nation for seven years and eight months, a record for a Japanese prime minister.
+Abe announced on Friday that he would be resigning because of a worsening medical complaint, with speculation commencing immediately over who would step into the political shoes of a man who has led the nation for seven years and eight months, a record for a Japanese prime minister.

 Read more: Japan: Shinzo Abe's checkered economic legacy